wickathou/diploi.com/src/content/blog/hosting_a_ghost_blog/hosting_a_ghost_blog.md

 6. Add any necessary **environment variables**
 7. Click **Create Deployment +**

 That’s it, your Ghost blog is deployed and ready to scale.
+To access the admin panel, you must add to your Ghost URL the slug `/ghost`, where you can setup your password and then access your site's dashboard.

+Example:
+`example.com/ghost`

 ---